-If a privilege has limits defined, step 5 of the Grant wizard in Authority Manager will take you through each limit in turn.
-(If no limits are defined, the wizard will skip step 5.)
-Some limits allow more than one selection; all limits require at least one selection.
+If a privilege has limits defined, they are displayed in the Grant wizard in Authority Manager allowing the user to make the choices for each limit.
+Some limits allow more than one selection.
+All limits require at least one selection.

 - Student Systems and Data

 - admit center (1 or more)